 The drover group

-merlot - group mascotMerlot is a French Bulldog who was born in St. John's, Newfoundland (Canada) on February 5, 2015 to Russian parents.
+The FRENCH BULLDOGSMerlot is a black-masked fawn French Bulldog who is from St. John's, Newfoundland (Canada).
 For some time, she was on the Canadian dog show scene, but quickly outgrew it.
 When not "resting", she enjoys being walked or fed.
 She also loves going for car rides, chewing "cheesy bones", and eating fruitables.
-She is excited to engage with new students joining the lab! |
+She is excited to engage with new students joining the lab!
+Cookie is our latest addition - a brindle French Bulldog who was born in Halifax, Nova Scotia (Canada).
+Simply put, Cookie is wild - when not running or zooming about, she enjoys eating, walking, and sleeping (what a great life!).
+She is also excited to engage with new students joining the lab! |

 GRADUATE TEAM memberS:

-Joseph Zurakowski (G2)
+Joseph Zurakowski (G3)

 Brady Austen (G2)

-Mitchell Demchuk (G1)
+Mitchell Demchuk (G2)

-Gabriel Jobin (G1)
+Gabriel Jobin (G2)

-BSc Wilfrid Laurier University jobing@uwindsor.ca Twitter: @gabe_jobin M.Sc.
+BSc Hons.
+Wilfrid Laurier University gjobin2@uwo.ca Twitter: @gabe_jobin M.Sc.
 Student CSC Silver Medal (Honours Chemistry and Math) Hello!
-My name is Gabe, I moved to Windsor to start in the Drover lab in September 2022.
+My name is Gabe, I moved to Windsor to start in the Drover lab in September 2022 and recently relocated to Western!
 I received my bachelor’s degree at Wilfrid Laurier University in Chemistry and Mathematics.
 I did my undergraduate research on coordination chemistry and crystallography under Dr. Louise Dawe.
 It was such an enjoyable experience, I decided to continue my educational journey.
 Outside of school, my interests include, movies, sports, and going for walks. |

 UNDERGRADUATE TEAM members: